borine/bluealsa-autoconfig/examples/examples.md

 ### 51 Notify

 An agent script must be a "one-shot" program that does not block or linger.
 Each invocation is a new process.
 The simplest ones merely update a file or send some message in response to one BlueALSA PCM event.
 The first example is a very simple program to generate a desktop notification whenever a BlueALSA PCM connects or disconnects.
-It uses the GTK+ dialog tool `zenity` to create the notification.
-To try this example, either copy (or symlink) the file [51-notify.sh](./51-notify.sh) to your `bluealsa-agent` scripts directory, ensure it has execute permission (`chmod a+x 51-notify.sh`), then re-start the `bluealsa-agent` service.
+It uses the utility `notify-send` to create the notification.
+To try this example, either copy (or symlink) the file [51-notify.sh](./51-notify.sh) to your `bluealsa-agent` commands directory, ensure it has execute permission (`chmod a+x 51-notify.sh`), then re-start the `bluealsa-agent` service.

 ## Client-Server